zthun/zpubsub/README.md

 # **ZPubSub**

-ZPubSub is a general purpose publish/subscribe implementation that can be used with three different patterns.
+ZPubSub is a general purpose publish/subscribe module.
+It is used to implement three different implementation patterns.

-#### Event Aggregation
+### *Event Aggregation*

 Event Aggregation is your typical events.
-It's some component in your application telling every other component that something has happened.
-Generally, the sender does not expect a response when raising an event in this manner.
+It is some component in your application telling every other component that something has happened.
+Generally, the sender does not expect a response.

-#### Command and Verify
+### *Command and Verify*

-Command and Verify is telling some other component what do do.
-With this pattern, the sender expects a response from something that verifies the command has been fulfilled.
+Command and Verify is telling other components what do do.
+With this pattern, the sender expects a response from all components that verifies the command has been fulfilled.

-#### Request/Receive
+### *Request and Receive*

-The Request/Receive pattern is when a component requests information from somewhere in your application.
-It does not care where the information comes from, only that it receives the information it needs.
+The Request and Receive pattern is when a component requests information from somewhere in your application.
+It does not care where the information comes from/

-### **Usage**
+## **Basic Usage**

 This module is installed with NPM.